cryptodescriptor/frosted-panel/README.md

 ## Appending Content
-If you plan to append content to the panel programmatically then after you do, you will need to call:
+If you plan to append content to the panel programmatically, after you do so, you will need to call:

-    frostedPanel.pan()
+    <script>frostedPanel.pan()</script>

 To re-calculate the `width` and `height` if they are set to `auto`.